 The Importance of an Ink Pen or Marker

 This may be the most important part of the discussion.
 Always mark the panel schedule with an ink pen or marker.
-A sharpie is our choice and we'll tell you why.
+A sharpie is an ideal choice.
 If you simply write the information down with a pencil, you will find that over time, the writing starts to disappear.
 Finding the circuit then becomes almost impossible.
 Instead, using a marker ensures that the label is clearly visible for almost ever.

 Some electrical panels have a clear plastic sleeve that holds the panel schedule.
 This index card of sorts can be removed and installed in a typewriter to type the information on the card.
 If this is the option that you choose, we suggest copying the information and placing the panel schedule backup in a safe place.